The Goldilocks Zone of NLP Search: Why Chunk Size Matters in Your AI Vector

 - Higher Computational Cost for LLMs: Processing larger chunks within an LLM's context window can increase the computational resources and time required for generation, leading to higher latency and increased API costs.

+The "just right" zone: finding the optimal chunk size.
 So, what's the sweet spot?
 The ideal chunk size is not a one-size-fits-all answer.
 It largely depends on the nature of your data, the type of queries you anticipate, the specific embedding model you're using, and the downstream application (e.g., semantic search, question answering, summarisation).

 Here are some key considerations and strategies for finding your optimal chunk size: